Please note, this course information is for September 2021 entry.

-You will have access to the fantastic facilities we have for this subject in a specialist Geology laboratory.
-You will also learn how to interpret rocks and fossils to reconstruct past episodes of Earth history and make accurate records of rocks in the field.
+You will have access to fantastic facilities, such as a specialist Geology laboratory and equipment, where you will learn how to interpret the rocks, sediments, and fossils to reconstruct episodes of Earth history and make accurate records of Geology in the field.

-Field trips throughout the course, including a trip to Anglesey and a residential field trip to Dorset in the second year, will go towards your practical endorsement component.
+Field trips and a residential trip will go towards your practical endorsement component.

 Find your perfect course and secure your place